 Lunch is cooked in the school kitchen and served in the school hall.
 Lunches are of good quality, being provided by Chartwells.
 Packed lunches may be brought if this is preferred and we encourage healthy food rather than chocolate, crisps or fizzy drinks.
-School meals are paid for on ParentPay, you will be given an activation letter for your child when they start at school.
+Money for school lunches should be sent in a labelled envelope on Monday mornings, cheques being payable to Chartwells.

 Children are encouraged to bring a healthy snack to school to eat during morning break e.g. fruit or cereal bars.
-Foundation and Key Stage One children receive a free piece of fruit each day from the Free Fruit and Veg scheme.
+Key Stage One children receive a free piece of fruit each day from the Free Fruit and Veg scheme.
 Children in the Foundation Stage and those in receipt of Pupil Premium funding receive free milk daily; other children may purchase milk as required.
 Sweets are not allowed.